 Having your assistant stand in the right place with the reflector will provide the most appealing portrait lighting.
 Opposite the location of the main light source is often the best place for a reflector.

-With a reflector, you are able to see the results of the light on your subject and observe the ratios without having to take a photo first.
+With a reflector, you can see the light on your subject and observe the ratios before taking a photo.
 A reflector is bigger than a flash.
 It will provide a softer light, especially from a non-shiny surface.

 Choose the Best Quality for Fill Light Photography

 Using an unmodified flash can produce unflattering results.
-Even if you balance your fill light ratio beautifully a bare flash will reflect horribly off the skin.
+Even if you balance your fill light ratio beautifully, a bare flash will reflect off the skin.
 The resulting hot spots are pretty ugly.

-Bouncing your flash or using some kind of modifier to soften it will help you make more flattering portraits.
+Bouncing your flash or using a modifier to soften it will help you make more flattering portraits.
 My preferred method of modifying my flash is to use a small softbox.

-It makes working a bit slower, but the soft light from the softbox is totally worth it.
-Compared to a bare flash the light from the softbox is much more gentle and appealing.
+It makes working a bit slower, but the soft light from the softbox is worth it.
+Compared to a bare flash, the light from the softbox is much more gentle and appealing.

 Careful choice of the right surface on a reflector is important.
-In bright sunshine, I don’t often use the gold or silver surface of a reflector as they will bounce too much and very harsh light into my subject.
+In bright sunshine, I don’t use the gold or silver reflectors as they bounce too much harsh light onto my subject.

-Using a flat white surface in bright sunshine will bounce sufficient, soft light onto my subject.
+Using a flat white surface in bright sunshine will bounce soft light onto my subject.

-In overcast conditions using the shiny gold or silver surfaces will help you achieve a soft light and a nice ratio for your fill light.
+In overcast conditions using the shiny gold or silver surfaces will help you achieve a soft light and a good ratio for your fill light source.

-Two lights are better than one, often.
+Often, two lights are better than one.
 The key is learning to control the output so you can achieve the desired ratio.
-Keeping you fill light slightly lower than your main light will leave a little shadow on your subject which can help create some depth.
+Keeping your fill light lower than your main light will leave a little shadow on your subject.
+This can help create some depth.

 Look for naturally reflecting light to use in your photos.
 I love doing this with street photography.